jlsk22/hell0world.github.io/Critical Obj's/Midterm.md

 ### How It Works:
-One button that says "Like", when you press the button it dispenses a capsule with a candy in it.
-Until the 4th time you press it, then you start to recevie pills.
-Until the 6th time you recevie empty capsules.
+One button that says "Like" and "Dislike", when you press either button it dispenses a capsule with candy in it.
+Until the 4th time you press, then you start to recevie capsules filled wtih pills.
+Until the 6th time, then you start to get empty capsules.

 ### Materials: